 Group Six (The Arts): Visual Arts, Music, Drama or another subject selected from Groups Two – Four

-Pupils will take the six subjects concurrently, three at Higher Level and three at Standard Level.
-In general, the distinction between taking a subject at Higher Level and a subject at Standard Level is that Higher Level study covers a greater amount of subject content.
-However, Standard Level subjects are as conceptually demanding as Higher Level subjects and should not be equated with AS modules.
+Pupils will take the six subjects, three at Higher Level and three at Standard Level.
+In general, the distinction between taking a subject at Higher Level and a subject at Standard Level is that Higher Level study covers a greater amount of subject content comparable to an A level.
+Standard Level subjects are as conceptually demanding as Higher Level subjects but contain less content.

 The Diploma core involves Theory of Knowledge (TOK), the extended essay and Creativity, Action, Service (CAS).

-The compulsory extended essay enables each pupil to investigate in depth a topic, usually in one of their higher level topics that is of particular interest to them.
-This aspect of the IB Diploma inculcates in pupils the kind of independent research and writing skills demanded by universities.
-They should aim to produce an in depth, fully researched paper, comparative to an under graduated assignment.
-This component is assessed by a 4000 word essay.
+The extended essay enables each pupil to research in depth a topic, usually in one of their higher level topics, that is of particular interest to them.
+This aspect of the IB Diploma instils in pupils the kind of independent research and writing skills required by universities.

 Creativity, Action, Service responds to the IB’s conviction that action and reflection are necessary and complementary activities.
 It requires creativity in the arts, physical exertion and unpaid, voluntary service.
 The focus is as much on what pupils discover about themselves and the world around them and the spirit in which they undertake the component activities as it is about the level of proficiency that they attain.